jrule5960/Tree-Cutting-Database/README.md

 # Project "Tree Cutting"

-A collaborative project by Jacob and Ambyr
+A collaborative project by Jacob and Karim

 ## Table of Contents